Max-SF1/Drone_Controls-/README.md

  main.m generates all the MATLAB graphs used in the report.
  <br/>
- the drone simulator code in drone_animation_2D.m and drone_animation_2D.m were given as a part of the assignment, we did not write it on our own, we answered the questions present in the report (up to corrections in the questionnaire). part 1 of 2.
+ the drone simulator code in drone_animation_2D.m and drone_animation_2D.m were given as a part of the assignment, we did not write them! <br/>
+ we answered the questions present in the report (up to corrections in the questionnaire). part 1 of 2.